cuza/mDNS-Mirror/README.md

 # mDNS Mirror

-This project is a service discovery and registration script using Zeroconf (mDNS) and Flask.
-It discovers local services and mirrors them across multiple nodes.
+This project is a service discovery and registration tool using Zeroconf (mDNS) and Flask.
+It discovers local services and mirrors them across multiple nodes over HTTP.
 Useful if you want to have mDNS Discovery on your site to site VPN

 ## Features